Limes (Roman Empire): Saxon Shore

 This limes of the Late Antiquity ran through the territory of the present-day United Kingdom and France.
 In the 3rd century, a separate military district, the Litus Saxonicum, was established on the British side of the English Channel between the estuaries of the Wash and the Solent, to repel Saxon pirates and plunderers.
 The Gallic side of the English Channel and Atlantic coast were included therein.
-Monitoring and coastal surveillance were carried out by a chain of watchtowers or signal towers, camps and fortified ports (Gaul).
+Monitoring and coastal surveillance were carried out by a chain of watchtowers or signal towers, forts and fortified ports (Gaul).
 Most of the Saxon Shore camps probably served as naval bases.

-The garrisons of the camps were composed of infantry and several cavalry regiments.
+The garrisons of the forts were composed of infantry and several cavalry regiments.
 Monitoring and surveillance of the Channel were the responsibility of the Classis Britannica and Classis Sambrica, whose headquarters were in Locus Quartensis (Port d'Etaple), guarding the mouth of the River Somme.
 The units of comitatenses, limitanei and liburnaria in this area came under the command of three generals: